Nneji123/ABUAD-LMS/README.md

 3. Create a file called `.env` in the project root directory and add the required environment variables.
 4. Build the Docker image using the following command:

-   `docker build -t aBUAD-LMS .`
+   `docker build -t abuad-lms .`
-5. Run the Docker container using the following command: `docker run --env-file .env -p 3000:3000 aBUAD-LMS`
+5. Run the Docker container using the following command: `docker run --env-file .env -p 3000:3000 abuad-lms`

 To run the application using Docker Compose, follow these steps: